“Behaviour: the way in which one acts or conducts oneself, especially towards others.”

 Some assessments will strongly suggest that personality traits are innate and barring a significant life changing event should remain stable throughout the employee’s years of employment.
 Other assessments suggest that personality traits are 50% innate and 50% environmental.

-“In our experience, assessments give us more questions to ask so that we may corroborate and clarify an employee’s results with how they are likely behave in the work environment.” – flowprofiler®
+“In our experience, assessments give us more questions to ask so that we may corroborate and clarify an employee’s results with how they are likely to behave in the work environment.” – flowprofiler®

 Resilience